 Spam is any unwanted bulk email - it can be an advertisement, an attempt to spread a virus or an attempt to gain access to your personal information.
 It can even be email from a legitimate site as a result of someone spoofing your email address.
-For more details, please see the UBC ITService Catelogue Spam and Email Harrasment and Dealing With Phishing web pages.
+For more details, please see the UBC ITService Catelogue Email Security and Dealing With Phishing web pages.

 PHAS Mail Server

 Mail addressed to any of our mail domains is first directed to the UBC Mail Relays for spam and virus detection.
-The mail relays run PureMessage, a spam filtering/virus detecting product from Sophos.
 The sanitized messages are sent to our incoming mail server, mail.phas.ubc.ca, for storage on disk & delivery to the users' inboxes.

 The PHAS server uses the dovecot "deliver" program as the LDA (Local Delivery Agent).
 This means that any user-defined sieve filters will be applied before the delivery to the inbox.
-Default sieve filters are in place for most user accounts which will file messages tagged with a spam score of 30% or more in a folder called SPAM_PMX.
-(If you don't see this folder in your mail client, you may need to "subscribe" to it first.)
 You can customize the sieve filters - see the local sieve page for details.

 Mail Client Filtering